abeseler/DbDeploy/README.md

 - `--connectionString`: The connection string to use.
 - `--connectionAttempts`: The number of initial connection attempts.
 Default is 10.
 - `--connectionRetryDelay`: The delay between connection attempts in seconds.
 Default is 5 seconds.
+- `--shutdownWait`: The time to wait for the shutdown in seconds.
+Default is (0) no wait.`
 - `--logLevel`: The log level to use.
 Possible values are `Verbose`, `Debug`, `Information`, `Warning`, `Error`, `Fatal`.
 Default is `Information`.

 The root directory is `/Migrations`.
 This is the parent directory of the starting file and all the files that are included.